matin360/data-visualization/README.md

 ![](./img/node-red-flow.png)
 #### Read data from a spreadsheet and send each value one by one to influx
 - same steps as mentioned above
+- setup influx first
+- create bucket in influxDB and connect it to your influx node
 - import the given [flow](./flows/flow2.json)
 ![](./img/node-red-flow2.png)